goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 I used StickerApp and the labels came out with the correct color and texture.

+## "Restored" Chips

+- [ ] Patch for exe/bn 4 allows Duo and GrandPrix Power to work with physical chips.

+- [ ] Exe 6 english patch allows 5 additional dark chips to work with physical chips.

 ## Special Thanks

 - [ ] Eurasia_M - Helped spark my internest into this project, along with his massive wealth of knowledge on battle chips, testing.